Kryil/AI4149/backend/doc/mechanics.md

 Tanks can be built at unit factory.
 It will cost X resources and Y ticks to complete.

-### Harvester
+### Harvester / Lieutenant Commander

-Harvester can harvest new energy and stop to process it to be used by factories.
+Lt.
+Commanders can harvest new resources and stop to process it to be used by factories.
+They can also build and repair buildings and repair units, just like the commander, but they can not act as a commander in the event the commander is destroyed.

-Harvesters can be built at unit factory.
+Lt.
+Commanders can be built at unit factory.
 It will cost X resources and Y ticks to complete.

 ## Buildings